MehrajLatifli/Thread-synchronization-in-MVVM/README.md

-# thread synchronization in MVVM
+# Thread synchronization in MVVM
 Example of thread synchronization